Christian Lamb: Personal life

 While in Belfast, Oldham met Lieutenant Commander John Lamb DSC on board the Royal Navy destroyer HMS Oribi, when the Wrens were invited on board for drinks.
-After a 10-day courtship, they were engaged, but HMS Oribi, which had been in Belfast for repairs, was soon called away to escort a slow-moving convoy.
+After a 10-day courtship, they were engaged, but HMS Oribi, which had been in Belfast for repairs, was soon called away to escort the ONS 5, a slow-moving convoy.
 Christian found herself plotting John's route from Belfast, and watched in trepidation as they received signals that the convoy had encountered roughly 40 U-boats waiting for them.
 Oribi rammed a German U-boat and sank it, later arriving safely in North America.

 Christian and John Lamb married in London on 15 December 1943.
 Their daughter Felicity Anne was born in the autumn of 1944.
 After the war, they lived in Malta and Singapore with their children, before returning to England.

 Christian Lamb later developed an interest in plants, particularly camellias, as well as the history of plants and botanical gardens.
 She has lectured on the life of English botanist Sir Joseph Banks, and is a fellow of the Linnean Society and member of the Dendrology Society.

 The Lambs' wedding cake in 1943 was made by Searcys, with dried fruit pooled together by friends and relatives.
 In 2020, Searcys provided Christian Lamb with a cake for her 100th birthday, 77 years after her first cake from them.

+While attending the D-Day 80th Anniversary commemoration, President Emmanuel Macron presented her with the Legion d'honneur.